Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

 14. There was never quite enough time for sightseeing when we were done for the day.
 I’d contemplated getting theater tickets for one of the nights we were there and was glad I didn’t; we both would have fallen asleep during the play.

 If you want to combine sightseeing with the campus tours keep it light.
-And plan a longer trip so you can keep to one college a day or bookend the college visits with the tourist stuff.
+And perhaps plan a longer trip so you can keep to one college a day or bookend the college visits with the tourist stuff.

 15. One thing we regretted was not booking a hotel with a pool.
 A swim (and ideally, a soak in a hot tub) would have been relaxing and perked us up before dinner, especially since we often had time to kill in the late afternoon.
 And we wished the hotel had a lounge where we could sit in the evening and play games.